PhyloSketch App User Manual

 There are three choices for scaling:

-The run button can be used to re-run layout using the current settings.
+The Run button re-runs the layout using the current settings.

 This panel provides tools for geometric transformations of the displayed phylogenetic tree or network: